How to insult people in Italian: ‘GoodFellas’ edition

 Welcome to Italian translation from the movies 101.

-In the dinner scene at Tommy DeVito’s (Joe Pesci) house in Martin Scorsese’s classic”Goodfellas,” his mother (Catherine Scorsese) shares a story about a man who keeps quiet because he’s a jerk.
+In the dinner scene at Tommy DeVito’s (Joe Pesci) house in Martin Scorsese’s classic”Goodfellas,” his mother (Catherine Scorsese) shares a story about a man who keeps quiet because he’s an emasculated sucker.
 Everybody knows it, including himself, and that’s just the way it is.
 “Cornuto contento,” the son explains. “[It] means he’s content to be a jerk.”

 “But in Italian it sounds much nicer,” the mother adds.